UYC Camp Carter

 Notes:

 1. All forms (Campers and Staff alike) are now handled through the new online application system.
-Go to the 2008 Youth Camps page of the members Web site and click on the online application link.
+Go to the new Camp Website at http://uyc.ucg.org for information & the online application link.

 2. If you need the Code of Honor in PDF format, click here.
 You will need the free Adobe Acrobat Reader file to view and print them.
 If you do not have the program, you can download it by clicking the link below (the "Get Acrobat Reader" icon).